Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \subsection{UNIONS shape catalogue}

-The Ultraviolet Near Infrared Optical Northern Survey (UNIONS; Gwyn et al.~2025, in preparation) is a collaboration of wide field imaging surveys of the northern hemisphere.
-UNIONS consists of the Canada-France Imaging Survey (CFIS), conducted at the 3.6-meter CFHT on Maunakea, members of the Pan-STARRS team, and the Wide Imaging with Subaru HyperSuprime-Cam of the Euclid Sky (WISHES) team.
-CFHT/CFIS is obtaining deep u and r bands; Pan-STARRS is obtaining deep i and moderate-deep z band imaging, and Subaru is obtaining deep z-band imaging through WISHES and g-band imaging through the Waterloo-Hawaii IfA g-band Survey (WHIGS).
-These independent efforts are directed, in part, to securing optical imaging to complement the Euclid space mission \cite{Euclid2024}, although UNIONS is a separate collaboration aimed at maximizing the science return of these large and deep surveys of the northern skies.
+The Ultraviolet Near Infrared Optical Northern Survey~\citep[UNIONS;][]{UNIONS_survey} is a collaboration of wide field imaging surveys of the northern hemisphere.
+UNIONS consists of the Canada-France Imaging Survey (CFIS), conducted at the 3.6-meter CFHT on Maunakea, members of the Pan-STARRS team, and the Wide Imaging with Subaru HyperSuprime-Cam of the \textit{Euclid} Sky (WISHES) team.
+CFHT/CFIS provides deep u and r bands; Pan-STARRS provides deep i and moderate-deep z band imaging, and Subaru provides deep z-band imaging through WISHES and g-band imaging through the Waterloo-Hawaii IfA g-band Survey (WHIGS).
+These independent efforts are directed, in part, to securing optical imaging to complement the \textit{Euclid} space mission \citep{Euclid2024}, although UNIONS is a separate collaboration aimed at maximizing the science return of these large and deep surveys of the northern skies.

 The shape catalogue used in this work was created using the ShapePipe software \citep{shapepipe}.
 An earlier version of the UNIONS ShapePipe catalogue is described in \cite{shapefit}, and the first use of the version adopted in this work, ShapePipe v1.3, is in \cite{UNIONS_BH24}.
 There are several improvements in ShapePipe v1.3, including replacing PSFEx \citep{PSFEx} with the Multi-CCD PSF model \citep{MCCD} and reducing contamination by artefacts.
-ShapePipe v1.3 contains nearly $98\,$million sources over $\sim\!3,\!200\,$deg$^2$, giving a number density of $8.5\,$arcmin$^{-2}$.
+ShapePipe v1.3 contains nearly $98\,$million sources over $\sim\!3,\!200\,$deg$^2$, giving a raw number density of $8.5\,$arcmin$^{-2}$.
 The shapes of source galaxies are measured with the ShapePipe package on $r$-band images taken by MegaCam on CFHT.